mjdarby/Joshu/README.md

         * "neutral"
         * "happy"
 * Currently, using the graphical GUI requires an Amazon AWS account - setup instructions to come

+# Usage
+* Install all the pre-requisites
+* Rename config.json.example to config.json and complete the details there
+* Start a Joshu server (python -m app.server)
+* Connect a Joshu client (python -m app.gui localhost)